cesarpizarra/javascript-problem-solving/README.md

 - [Insertion Sort](./sorting/insertionSort.js)
 - [Selection Sort](./sorting/selectionSort.js)

-Each problem file contains a detailed problem statement, the implemented solution, and example test cases.
+Each problem file contains a detailed problem statement and implemented solution.

 ## How to Use